 Outside referrals.
 The law also prohibits employers from using an employment agency, training school, or any other type of employee referral source known to discriminate based on these factors.

-Ban the box.
+Criminal history in state employment.
 The Ohio Department of Administrative Services removed questions about conviction and arrest history from the initial application for state employment.
 The Department also requires that every hiring decision maker weigh factors that are similar to those found in the EEOC guidance.
 These factors are intended to ensure a careful analysis of the position and conviction and to prevent rejection solely based on the existence of a past conviction.